mchirino89/RickAndMorty/README.md

 You might find odd for me to include this section since it looks like I'm sabotaging myself.
 The intention here is to acknowledge the things that, most likely due to lack of time, remain pending.
 Just to mention a few:

 - Proper error handling for network requests
-- Maybe give a second though on the responsibility of `ItemDataSource`, for scalability reasons it might be broken down in smaller components with single responsibilities.
+- Maybe give a second though on the responsibility of [`ItemDataSource`](https://github.com/mchirino89/RickAndMorty/blob/main/R&M/R&M/Drivers/CacheFramework/ItemDataSource.swift).
+For scalability reasons it might be broken down in smaller components with single responsibilities.
 - Add infinite scrolling